-Discrete mathematics studies mathematical structures whose nature is discrete (distinct and separable).
-This branch of mathematics covers topics like logic, set theory, algorithms, combinatorics, trees, and graphs.
+Discrete math studies mathematical structures whose nature is discrete (distinct and separable).
+This branch of math covers topics like logic, set theory, algorithms, combinatorics, trees, and graphs.
 In computer science, all discrete math topics are relevant to computing.

-Some have even argued that discrete mathematics is the foundation of computer science.
+Some have even argued that discrete math is the foundation of computer science.
 As such, it is something that every computer scientist needs to learn.

 This mathematical discipline is all about dealing with vectors, matrices, and transformations.
 Linear algebra comes in handy when working with things like graphics, cryptography, image processing, cybersecurity, information retrieval, and machine learning in computer science.